CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 ### FTP deployment
 After you created your PHP app in the console and choosed FTP to deploy, your FTP credentials are sent by email within minutes.

-1. Use a FTP client with FTPS compliance, able to negotiate using the AUTH TLS method.
+1. Use a FTP client with support of secure connections using FTPES or SFTP.
 If your client does not handle this secure mode, the server will refuse the connection.
 2. The credentials are like: